-So what is a Class B+ motorhome and what makes it any different than a Class B?
+So, what is a Class B+ motorhome and what makes it any different than a Class B?
 Let’s answer those questions and more by exploring the rising popularity of the Class B+ motorhome.

-Everything You Need to Know About Class B+ Motorhomes
+What You Need to Know About Class B+ Motorhomes

 To learn about Class B+ motorhomes let’s get a quick refresher on Class B motorhomes.
 Class B motorhomes are immediately recognized due to their resemblance to large vans.
-This is why Class B motorhomes are often referred to as camper vans or conversion vans.
+Class B motorhomes are often referred to as camper vans or conversion vans.
 There’s not a large amount of space but enough for a small number of people to sleep and move about in relative comfort.
 Class B motorhomes are the smallest of the three main classes of motorhomes.

-So what makes a Class B+ different than a Class B?
+So, what makes a Class B+ different than a Class B?
 The main answer is size and amenities.
 Like the typical Class B, the B+ is constructed on a large van chassis and even a bus chassis for larger models.
 Class B+ motorhomes are larger than your everyday Class B but still not as large as a Class C motorhome.
 The best way to think of a Class B+ is as a hybrid of the Class B and C motorhomes.

 Are you considering a Class B+ motorhome?
 If so, these pros might help you make the decision:

 Space: The Class B+ is larger than the Class B you’re used to seeing on the road.
 This gives you more room to move around in and more storage to bring what you want on your next trip.
 For RVers who aren’t quite ready for a Class A motorhome or fifth wheel RV, a Class B+ can provide an alternative.

-- Beds: Class B+ motorhomes can accommodate more people, giving you more cabin space to sleep at night.
+Beds: Class B+ motorhomes can accommodate more people, giving you more cabin space to sleep at night.
 Whether it’s an over cabin bed or an extra pull-out, you’ll have more space to get a good night’s sleep.

-- Bathroom: In Class B and Class C motorhome models, you don’t always get a full bathroom.
+Bathroom: In Class B and Class C motorhome models, you don’t always get a full bathroom.
 In most Class B+ models, you can get a standup shower to use along with a toilet, sink, and minimal storage.

 Class B+, like other motorhomes, have cons, too.
 Here’s some to consider before making this investment:

-- Space: While the Class B+ is bigger than a Class B motorhome, it’s still small and cozy.
-Depending on the trips you’re taking and how many people are coming along, this still may be too small for your travels.
+Space: While the Class B+ is bigger than a Class B motorhome, it’s still small and cozy.
+Depending on the trips you’re taking, and how many people are coming along, this still may be too small for your travels.
 When checking out the Class B+, bring along those coming with you to see how the space works out.

-- Mileage: A Class B+ motorhome offers more space but also requires more gas depending on your travels.
+Mileage: A Class B+ motorhome offers more space but also requires more gas depending on your travels.
 You’ll spend more traveling in a Class B+ motorhome as it mimics a Class A on the road.
 This means you’ll need to plan your trips more to save on mileage.